David Byrnes BL

 Protected Disclosures Tribunal (Dublin Castle June 2021 and June 2022): Advices and representation provided for an Executive Director of An Garda Síochána.

 A Worker v A Hospital (WRC / High Court September 2022): Advices and representation provided for an administrative worker of a major Dublin hospital with concurrent proceedings.
 The WRC claim was for alleged discrimination on grounds of disability, gender (pregnancy related) and family status.
 The High Court action involved a claim for damages for alleged whistleblower penalisation pursuant to the Protected Disclosures Act 2014.
-These cases were negotiated to settlement for a six-figure sum, the terms of which are confidential.
+David negotiated these cases to a settlement for a six-figure sum, the terms of which are confidential.

-Dunne v Deegan t/a Finnstown Childcare (ADJ-29248 July 2022): Advices and representation provided for a child care worker.
+Dunne v Deegan t/a Finnstown Childcare (WRC ADJ-29248 July 2022): Advices and representation provided for a child care worker.
 The adjudicator upheld the claim of discrimination on grounds of family status following a full hearing and awarded €4,500 to the client.

 Bailey v Energy & Technical Services Ltd. (WRC May 2022): Advices and representation provided for an employee in a claim for alleged constructive dismissal.
 This case was negotiated to settlement, the terms of which are confidential.